 3:30pm: Time for a break to move around after another spell on the laptop, and to make a pot of tea.
 Fruit is the preferred snack if I’m being good.
 Cake on a Friday …

 5:00pm: Time to wind down.
-I consider the work I haven’t fitted in today.
-This will be carried over to tomorrow, added to the e-list on my smartphone.
+I consider the achievements and the work I haven’t fitted in today.
+Notes are made for tomorrow, added to the e-list on my smartphone.
 I like the Evernote app.

-When I was teaching primary children full-time (Ieft the classroom in 2016), I left home at 7:30am to be at school.
+When I was teaching primary children full-time (I Ieft the classroom in 2016), I left home at 7:30am to be at school to prepare my classroom.

-By 6:00pm I left school with a trolley-box full of the workbooks I hadn’t had time to mark.
+I left school each day at 6pm with a trolley-box full of the workbooks I hadn’t had time to mark after 3.15pm.

 I would continue to mark for at least a couple of hours in the evening.
 It became relentless after doing it for 30 years.
-I didn’t see much of my children while I was busy educating the children of other people.
+I didn’t see much of my children while I was busy educating the children of others.

 Being my own boss

-When you own your business, the responsibility is on you to do everything.
+When you own your business, you are your own boss.
+The responsibility is on you to do everything.
 This will either terrify you or excite you.

-But I get a thrill from running my business efficiently; by doing some of the above each day.
+But I get a thrill from running my business efficiently and by doing some of the required tasks each day.